Tūmau Waka Rererangi

 - hospitality skills for serving food and drinks

-- the ability to assist people with special needs, such as young children or people with disabilities
+- ability to assist people with special needs, such as young children or people with disabilities.

-- work at altitude, often in cramped conditions, spending a lot of time on their feet
+- work at altitude, often in cramped conditions

-- work in conditions which can be uncomfortable or dangerous, and may have to deal with stressful or difficult situations
+- may work in conditions that are uncomfortable or dangerous, and may have to deal with stressful or difficult situations such as turbulence

 What's the job really like?

-Jacqui thrives on the constant travel involved in her job as a flight attendant.
-"Many times when I've been in Wellington and there's an exhibition at Te Papa, I've thought, 'I would have never otherwise got the chance to see that'.
+Jacqui Chapman thrives on the constant travel involved in her job as a flight attendant.
+"Many times when I've been in Wellington and there's an exhibition at Te Papa, I've thought, 'I would never have got the chance to see that otherwise.'